alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 ###Fees

-It usually costs £13.87 for the plant health certificate and £65.24 for each 15 minutes of a site inspection.
+It usually costs a minimum of £130.48 for a site inspection followed by tests.

-If the inspectors send your goods to a laboratory for testing it will cost £36.35 The minimum cost of any inspection followed by tests is £130.48.
+If the inspection lasts more than 30 minutes, you’ll have to pay £65.24 for every every extra 15 mins.

-If your crops have an inspection during growing season or soil test, it costs £49.68 for every 15 minutes and a minimum of £99.36.
+If your crops have an inspection during growing season or a soil test, it costs £49.68 for every 15 minutes and a minimum of £99.36.

 There might be additional charges if your goods need more tests to comply with the importing country’s health rules.